bernskioldmedia/wp-plugin-scaffold/README.md

 2. Run the setup script `npm run init`.
 It'll prompt you for a series of configuration questions and then set everything up.
 3. Remove this setion from the README and update it to be more specific about the plugin project.

+Note: When you run `npm run init` it should set the setup-script in the bin folder as executable on your system.
+If you still get permission denied errors, make it executable by running `chmod +x ./bin/init.sh`

 ## Development How-tos

 ### How to add block editor support